 New York State allows investors and owners of emerging technology companies focused on biotechnology to claim a tax credit against their New York State Tax return for certain expenditures incurred in New York State, including applicable R&D related expenditures.
 The credit is recognized as research and development incentives when the eligibility and amount has been approved by New York State.
-During the three months ended March 31, 2021 and 2020, respectively, the Company recorded research and development incentive income of \$0.5 million and \$0, respectively.
+During the three and nine months ended September 30, 2021, the Company recorded research and development incentive income of \$0 and \$0.5 million, respectively.
+During the three and nine months ended September 30, 2020, the Company recorded research and development incentive income of \$0.